By now a Politico investigation has been made public.

 So right now, they’re preparing in the New York/New Jersey area for a theoretical 10 kt bomb from North Korea.
 And other drills are taking place (on the same day) in Philadelphia?
 And a “breaking news story” is suspiciously making the rounds, being allowed to go viral despite being penned by pro-Democratic outlets?
 And the articles themselves are only documenting information that Reuters independently discovered a year and a half ago?
 Whether or not something happens tomorrow doesn’t detract from the seriously shady means of operations that FirstNet has employed all along.

-Now let’s focus on North Korea.
+Let’s focus on North Korea.

 The only problem with their antagonism?
 North Korea doesn’t have those launching capabilities.